localstack/docs/content/en/references/cross-account-access.md

 ## Cross-Account

-Cross-account access can be facilitated for certains resource types.
-These resources are always identified by ARNs.
+Resources that are accessible cross-accounts are always identified by ARNs.

-Currently this is supported for following services:
+This includes:
-- Lambda: For functions and layers
+- Lambda functions and layers
-- SQS: For queues
+- SQS queues
-- KMS: For keys
+- KMS keys

 ## Cross-Region